koizumihiroo/apache-arrow-py-ts-example/README.md

 # What is this repository?

-This is just an experimental example to show Apache Arrow data's transformation from Python to Typescript.
+This is just an experimental example to show Apache Arrow data's transfer from Python to Typescript.

-## N.B.
+## Summary

 - For Python, both `pa.ipc.new_file()` (by using `RecordBatchFileWriter`) and `pa.feather.write_feather()` create a valid output data, but `write_feather()` **MUST** set `compression='uncompressed'` becausse typescript cannot handle compressed feather format.
 - For typescript, current version of `Table.toString()` does not show all values, just shows `[object Object]`

-## execution
+## Run example

 ```sh
 git clone this url